 Has the summer heat got you sweating?
 When the weather runs to extremes, and your HVAC system is outdated, old, or just plain poor-performing, you probably feel the need for an urgent change—and wish you knew what kind of unit would best beat the temperatures.
 Or maybe you’ve just witnessed an astronomical rise in your cooling bills from an old, clunky air conditioning unit.
 Either way, if you’re thinking of making a change to your home’s heating and cooling system, it pays to know your facts.
-Here are differences between some popular HVAC units—and which ones get our vote for best energy efficiency.
+Here are pros and cons of various AC units and which ones get our vote for best energy efficiency.

 Types of HVAC technology